Airlines such as American Airlines, EasyJet and Neos will launch new routes to and from Italy during the European summer, starting in June 2025.

 EasyJet is expanding its network with direct flights from Bristol to Palermo, starting June 26, on Thursdays and Sundays.
 The company will also connect Palermo to Lisbon and Palma de Mallorca and will include routes from Milan Malpensa to Biarritz (France) and Thessaloniki (Greece), as well as seasonal connections between Brindisi and Lyon, and Naples and Fuerteventura in the Canary Islands.

-Canada's Air Transat will add daily flights between Roma and the cities of Toronto (from June 9) and Montreal (from June 15).
+Canadian airline Air Transat will add daily flights between Rome and the cities of Toronto (starting June 9) and Montreal (starting June 15).
 Routes from Venice will also operate twice a week.
-The city of Lamezia will have a weekly flight with Toronto from June 12.
+The city of Lamezia will have a weekly flight to Toronto starting June 12.

 Spanish carrier Vueling will connect Salerno to Paris and Barcelona between June and October, with flights three times a week.
 Rimini will be connected to Barcelona twice a week.